 Hello and thank you for stopping by!

-My name is Lian Guo and I am an early-career scientist who studies the physiology and ecology of fishes.
+My name is Lian Guo and I am an early-career scientist who recent wrapped up my PhD, studying the physiology and ecology of fishes.
 I aim to conduct research and outreach that will further conservation of ecologically or economically important fish species, like river herring.

 To learn more about me, my research, or my outreach, click around and stay awhile!
 Feel free to contact me with questions, comments, or constructive criticism.